What is a Risk Assessment?

 Why is a Risk Assessment Important?

-Hopefully the 5 steps to risk assessment shown above will highlight this but, overall, a risk assessment is important because it protects all concerned to remove or reduce the risk of harm.
+Hopefully the 5 steps to risk assessment shown above will highlight this but, overall, a risk assessment is important because it protects all concerned to remove or reduce the risk of harm, especially with disaster restoration situations.
 We take risk assessments and health & safety very seriously and our staff are trained in it too.
-There are some examples of the risks from water leaks on our page about ceiling water leaks.
+There are some examples of the risks from water leaks on our page about ceiling water leaks and our great guide on loft tank leaks.

 Things Found in a Risk Assessment?